SoftwareAG/c8y-docs/src/render/guides/edge/usage/apama.html.md

 You can add your own real-time analytics to Cumulocity IoT Edge using the Apama Event Processing Language (EPL).

-Apama is a Streaming Analytics Platform.
+Apama is a streaming analytics platform.
 It contains a complex event processing engine and a comprehensive set of tools to develop, integrate, and deploy event-driven applications.

 With Apama you can